You can use Cloud Build to automate builds and deployments to Cloud Run.

 managedif deploying to fully managed Cloud Run, or with

-gkeif deploying to Cloud Run on GKE.
+gkeif deploying to Cloud Run for Anthos on Google Cloud.

 - [SERVICE-NAME] with the name of the Cloud Run service.